bigfont/DeployWebApp2Azure/README.md

 * Return to the Azure Dashboard
     * Add a new deployment slot named `staging`
     * Don't clone
+    * (I believe we need to be in a non-free tier to do this.)gi

 * Go to Azure Dashboard for the *staging deployment slot*
     * Setup deployment from source control
     * GitHub
     * RepositoryName > `Deploy2Azure`
     * Branch to Deploy > `staging`

+We can view the details of the deployments slot with this command.

+    azure site show deployapp2azure

 # Create ASP.NET Web Application